 The Andante opening Sonata 3, in D minor, demonstrates Balicourtís mastery of a an entirely natural lyricism that is elegant without ever becoming bland.
 The vivacious Allegro that follows has an endearing playfulness reminiscent of Vivaldi.
 The third movement, Andante, moves to F major and is noteworthy for some delightful imitative play between flute and bass.
 A sprightly Minuetto brings up the rear.

 Sonata 4, in A minor, opens with a Largo of an almost Handelian gravitas.
-It is followed by a fleet-footed Allegro that at several points contains figurations derived from violinistic style as exemplified by Vivaldi.
-For the concluding movement, a graceful Affettuoso, Balicourt switches to A major, a way of lightening the mood that in 1750 was not yet common but very soon was to become a favoured practice in minor-key works.
+It is followed by a fleet-footed Allegro that at several points contains Vivaldi-like violinistic figurations.
+For the concluding movement, a graceful Affettuoso, Balicourt switches to A major, a way of lightening the mood that was not yet common in 1750 but was soon to become a favoured practice in minor-key works.